Code Of Ethics

 SECTION 1: It is the duty of the Member to protect the public against fraud, misrepresentation, or unethical practices in the yacht brokerage profession.
 Member should endeavor to eliminate any practices which could be damaging to the public or to the dignity and integrity of the yacht brokerage profession, and assist the Northwest Yacht Brokerage Association in regulating the practices of its membership.

-SECTION 2: In accepting employment as an agent, Member pledges himself to protect the interests of his client.
+SECTION 2: In accepting employment as an agent, Member pledges themself to protect the interests of his client.
 This obligation of absolute fidelity to the client’s interest is paramount, but it does not relieve the Member from obligation of dealing fairly with all parties to the transaction.

-SECTION 3: Since the Member may be representing one or more parties to a transaction, he should not accept compensation from more than one party under any circumstances without the full knowledge of all parties to the transaction.
+SECTION 3: Since the Member may be representing one or more parties to a transaction, they should not accept compensation from more than one party under any circumstances without the full knowledge of all parties to the transaction.

 SECTION 6: Member should not be a party to the naming of a false consideration in any document.
 No offer should be submitted either to an owner or to a cooperating Member, without an adequate cash deposit on hand from the person making the offer.